February 13, 2016

 Kris Mancini, our new Vice President for our chapter, brings decades of trout fishing experience in the Mill River and more.
 Kris considers the Mill river as his home water, and over many years, he has managed to fish the Mill over a hundred days a year and rarely gets skunked.
 He has quite an impressive photo collection of trout caught in the Mill, including a 22″ Brown caught this fall.
 Kris fly fishes, and yet, much of the catching success has to do with tactics that will benefit spin fishers, as well as fly fishers.
 Kris will discuss tackle, flies, and tactics for successfully fishing the Mill.
 Come join us and up your game on the Mill.
 The meeting will be at 7 PM, in Port 5, 69 Brewster Ave, Bridgeport, CT.

-Jimmy O of Jimmy O’s Bait & Tackle talk about rigging gear for salt water fishing final general meeting of the season for the Nutmeg Chapter of Trout Unlimited Tuesday, May 20, from 7 to 9 p.m. at Port 5, 69 Brewster St., Bridgeport.
+Jimmy O of Jimmy O’s Bait & Tackle talk about fishing the Fall Striper run at the general meeting for the Nutmeg Chapter of Trout Unlimited Tuesday, September 15, from 7 to 9 p.m. at Port 5, 69 Brewster St., Bridgeport.
 The meeting will include hands-on demonstrations.

 Pizza and raffle tickets will be sold at the meeting.